the worst I ever felt

 “Well.
 You do,” she said, “but it’s nothing to worry about.”

 I left there with a thick packet of information.
-Dr. Pom wanted me to start walking - not the stop/start walking of city life - but excercise walking - every day.
+Dr. Pom wanted me to start walking - not the stop/start walking of city life - but exercise walking, every day.
 She also wanted me to start recording my basal body temperature to map my fertility, and she wanted me to eliminate flour and sugar from my diet.

 Unfortunately, I agreed with her.
-I was grateful for Dr. Pom’s wisdom, but I was also overwhlemed by it.
+I was grateful for Dr. Pom’s wisdom, but I was also overwhelmed by it.
 Giving up flour and sugar seemed insurmountable to me.
 I made attempts.
-I went to the healthfood store and bought a loaf of wet sprouted bread.
+I went to the health food store and bought a loaf of wet sprouted bread.
 I stopped getting my favorite workday lunch - a bagel and cream cheese with iced coffee.
-And I continued to go to my appointments in Midwood, which felt like deep self care (at a time when no one used the term self care.)
+And I continued to go to my appointments in Midwood, which felt like deep self-care (at a time when no one used the term self-care).

 Even all these years later, I get tears in my eyes when I remember how quickly and dramatically that shot changed my life.
 I remember arriving at the office, exchanging conversation with the receptionist, who was so kind and funny.
 I remember the light and the hope and the sensation of regaining control.